W Idioms

 (not) worth a cent

-- not worth anything (usually negative)
+- not worth anything (used in the negative)

-His old car broke down and is not worth a cent now.
+My old car broke down and is not worth a cent now.

 worth its weight in gold

-- very valuable
+- to be very valuable

 worth one`s salt

-- worth what one is paid
+- to be worth what one is paid

 worth one's while

-- worth one's time and trouble
+- to be worth one's time and trouble

 It is not worth my while to go back and get my hat which I left at the restaurant.